hejmi/RoomBot/README.md

 - `--commands`: The commands to execute in the format `RFRFFRFRF` - where `R` is the turn right command, `L` is the turn left command and `F` is the move forward command.
+- `--graphical`: Run the robot in graphical mode - works in both interactive and non-interactive modes.

 #### Directions